-WELCOME TO THE 2019 WATERFORD SURGICAL OCTOBER MEETING
+WELCOME TO THE XXX ANNIVERSARY WATERFORD SURGICAL OCTOBER MEETING (WSOM)

 In Conjunction with the Surgical Section of The Royal Academy of Medicine in Ireland

-On behalf of my colleagues on the Local Organising Committee, Prof. Gerry O’Donoghue, Prof. Fiachra Cooke, Prof. Peter Neary, Prof. Joe O’Beirne, Prof. May Cleary and myself, I would like to welcome you to this year’s meeting.
-The Theme of the Meeting this year is “Surgery in the Ageing Patient”.
-We have developed a programme that we believe will give us all an opportunity to reflect on the demands of surgery in the gerontological population and on our own practice.
+On behalf of my colleagues on the Local Organising Committee, Prof. Gerry O’Donoghue, Prof. Fiachra Cooke, Prof. Peter Neary, Mr. Peter McCullough, Prof. Padraig Daly, Prof. Ruairi MacNiocaill, Prof. May Cleary and myself, I would like to welcome you to this year’s meeting.
+The Theme of the Meeting this year is “Robotics and Innovation in Surgery”.

 We hope that you will enjoy the meeting.